NanoComp/meep/python/examples/README.md

 Examines 3rd harmonic generation in a $\chi^{(3)}$ material.
 Explores the proper way to do 1d simulations, how to include nonlinearities in materials, and compares experimental results to theory.

 #### Near to Far Field Spectra

-We demonstrate Meep's near-to-far field transformation feature using four different examples.
-There are three steps involved in this type of calculation.
-First, we need to define the "near" surface(s) as a set of surfaces capturing all outgoing radiation in the desired direction(s).
-Second, we run the simulation using a pulsed source (or alternatively, a CW source via the frequency-domain solver) to allow Meep to accumulate the Fourier transforms on the near surface(s).
-Third, we have Meep compute the far fields at any desired points with the option to save the far fields to an HDF5 file.

 * __`antenna-radiation.ipynb`__ -
 Computes the radiation pattern of a simple point source "antenna".
 Explores `add_near2far`, `add_flux`, `get_fluxes`, and `get_farfield` features.